starlitriver/starlitriver.github.io/content/mathematics/relation.md

 ## functions

-okay, well here comes the elephant in the room

 a [[function]] is a relation in which each input has exactly one output - a one-to-one relation or a many-to-one relation